JoannaBy/DHSI2019-Stylometry/daily_notes/11th_June.md

 #### Extra reading
 * Kestemont et al. "Collaborative authorship in the twelfth century: A stylometric study of Hildegard of Bingen and Guibert of Gembloux", Digital Scholarship in the Humanities 30:2 (2015), pp. 199–224, [here](https://academic.oup.com/dsh/article/30/2/199/389065)
+* Waldenfels, R. von, and Eder, M. (2016).
+A stylometric approach to the study of differences between Croatian and Serbian, or: is the Hobbit in Serbian more Hobbit or more Serbian?
+Russian Linguistics, 40(1): 11-31, [here](https://www.readcube.com/articles/10.1007%2Fs11185-015-9155-4?author_access_token=iV_8_zTtyav_ifZMovzoAPe4RwlQNchNByi7wbcMAY5cDcal5rddK6Gvy0a6bnmz2ryC6ldf36rLEQY4H3NmrJ6jI-jyvC-H_-RYTrvpf2NXBpudlgy6pyZPuW7DOG9jvTSwDeAx-pcoUMwEKaHVQA==).

 #### From the coursepack - documentation of functions we use today:
 * [Short reminder](https://computationalstylistics.github.io/stylo_nutshell/#running-stylo)